4 Sources

 Copy Link

-Nvidia has committed at least $6.5 billion to photonics companies since the beginning of March, making it the largest single investor in a technology that could fundamentally reshape how AI data centers operate
+Nvidia has committed at least $6.5 billion to photonics companies since the beginning of March, making it the largest single investor in technology designed to solve a critical AI bottleneck

 2

 .
-Photonics uses light for data transmission instead of electrical signals running along copper, offering substantially higher bandwidth at lower energy consumption—two constraints that become critical when connecting thousands of GPUs that need to operate as a unified system2
+The technology provides substantially higher bandwidth at lower power consumption, two constraints that become critical when thousands of GPUs need to operate as a unified system2

-.The bulk of Nvidia's spending went to three established optical component makers.
-The company invested $2 billion each in Coherent and Lumentum in early March, with both deals including multi-billion-dollar purchase commitments and funding for new US fabrication capacity
+.The bulk of Nvidia's spending targeted three established optical component makers.
+Nvidia invested $2 billion each in Coherent and Lumentum in early March, with both deals including multi-billion-dollar purchase commitments and funding for new US fabrication capacity

 2